 Australian Gold Lunar Dragon 1 oz Series 1 – 2000

 The Australian Gold Lunar Dragon 1 oz Series 1 were the first coins in the Lunar Series to reach the production cap of 30,000, which means that they are available only in the secondary market.
-Gold Dragons carry big premiums over the other one-ounce Lunar Series gold coins.
-One-ounce Gold Dragons may always carry bigger premiums than the other coins in the Lunar Series.
+Gold Dragons carry a rather premium over the other one-ounce Lunar Series gold coins because of the popularity.

 People born in the Year of the Dragon are healthy, energetic, excitable, short-tempered, and stubborn.
 Dragons are also honest, sensitive, brave, and they inspire confidence and trust.

 Another reason for the Australian Gold Lunar Dragon 1 oz Series 1 popularity is that they are limited production coins.
-In contrast, Gold Eagles, which are the world’s best-selling 22-karat gold coins, and Gold Maple Leafs, the world’s best-selling 24-karat gold coins, are unlimited production coins.
 The 1-ounce Lunar Series gold coins are limited to 30,000 coins for each year and clearly have become collector favorites.

 Another feature that makes this series so popular is that The Perth Mint can produce back-dated coins until the production cap is met.
 This means that the earlier coins are still available and can be purchased near bullion coin prices, permitting collectors who learn of the series late to acquire the earlier coins at bullion coin prices.
 The policy of minting coins from earlier years is unique to The Perth Mint and for only the Lunar Series coins.